ANANYA: Shaping Demand and Practice in Bihar for Uptake of Priority Behaviors

-This project is funded by the Gates Foundation through a consortium led by BBC World Service Trust to work in the state of Bihar.
-The project aims to increase demand for family health services through a combination of mass media, information communication technology, community mobilization and interpersonal communication, to empower women who currently lack the information to make informed decisions about their health.
+ANANYA, funded by the Gates Foundation through a consortium led by BBC World Service Trust, aims to increase demand for family health services through a combination of mass media, information communication technology, community mobilization and interpersonal communication.
 The project is being implemented in eight districts in Bihar, with the intention of scaling up successful interventions across the state.
 This project demonstrates Pathfinder’s growing ability to engage in unconventional partnerships—in this case with a social media organization—and to promote government ownership from the outset of the project.

 Funded by the MacArthur Foundation, this project works to reduce the morbidity and mortality associated with postpartum hemorrhage in India and Nigeria.

-This project targets more than 25,000 female sex workers and men who have sex with men in the Indian state of Maharashtra to reduce their risks and vulnerabilities towards STIs and HIV.
+This project serves over 25,000 female sex workers and men who have sex with men in the Indian state of Maharashtra, helping reduce their risks and vulnerabilities towards sexually transmitted infections and HIV.

 Pathfinder International is pleased to announce that we will host Nina Hadley, Deputy Director of The Nature Conservancy’s Conservation Lands Global Team, from October 22-25, as part of her fellowship sponsored by The Nature Conservancy.